Szalbik/projektGI/README.md

 - Show geo map depends on real yields data
 - Display each yield in separate chart
 - Display combined data in one big chart

-To-do list:

-- Add icons to map depends on how much railfall was in year
+- Add icons to map depends on how much railfall and temperature was in previous years

 ## Status